 Additionally, visit the pepper farm to discover how pepper is cultivated and processed.
 Exploring these farms offers a chance to immerse yourself in Phu Quoc’s countryside, and some even provide accommodation or volunteer opportunities for a more immersive experience!

-9. Sunset at Phu Quoc Island
+9. Witness the sunset at Phu Quoc Island

-10. Diving, snorkeling & boat tour
+10. Diving, snorkeling, fishing & boat tour

 Numerous island-hopping tours are available, offering a chance to discover the stunning coastline of Phu Quoc and its nearby islands.
 These trips typically include a seas-food lunch, fresh Vietnamese fruit, and opportunities to snorkel around islands.
 Dive into the pristine waters of Turtle Island in the north or explore southern gems like Fingernail Island or May Rut Island.
 With some luck, you might even spot a green or hawksbill turtle!